Rajpratik71/Mininet-wiki/Cluster Edition Prototype.md

 When to use Cluster Edition
 ---------------------------

 Any experiment that may be run on standard Mininet may be run with cluster edition.
+However, you may need to make some minor changes to your code (for example if you have your own custom `Node` subclasses), and you may also find that performance changes (for example increased delay) for links that span multiple servers.

-The only difference is that you may emulate larger (or faster) networks in a cluster.
-It is useful for a variety of situations or environments, whether it is a temporary single use scenario on a few laptops, or on a dedicated testbed that will run many experiments.
+It is intended to be usable a variety of situations or environments, such as a temporary single use scenario on a few laptops or on a dedicated testbed that will run many experiments.
 We support either case, and would love to hear about any uses you have come up with!

 <a name=setup></a>